-If you’re having your reception on your own land (or on private land with permission for fireworks), or your venue is happy about you firing your own, then our main advice is to keep things as simple as possible in terms of the fireworks you buy.
+If you’re having your reception on your own land (or on private land with permission for fireworks), or your venue is happy about you firing your own, then my main advice is to keep things as simple as possible in terms of the fireworks you buy.

 A wedding is an occasion that needs a suitably dramatic display and the easiest way to achieve this – though not always the cheapest – is to concentrate your budget on big barrages or even larger compound cakes.
 These all have just the one fuse to light and can run for a couple of minutes each.
 Setting up is easy and you keep the number of items to light to a minimum.

-We also suggest a short running time, five minutes or so being ideal.
+I also suggest a short running time, five minutes or so being ideal.
 That might not sound a lot but wedding guests don’t usually want to stand around for too long outside in the dark, particularly if there’s a bar to get back to.
 Keeping it shorter also means you can have a concentrated display rather than drawing it out.
-We’ve been going to wedding displays of various types for several decades either to fire or film and can categorically say that a high intensity 5 (or even 3!) minute display is so much more fitting to that occasion than 10-15 minutes of drawn out effects.
+I’ve been going to wedding displays of various types for several decades either to photograph or film and can categorically say that a high intensity 5 (or even 3!) minute display is so much more fitting to that occasion than 10-15 minutes of drawn out effects.

 This isn’t to say that if you have the budget for a 10 minute spectacular and some willing volunteers to fire it that you shouldn’t do it – but most weddings using consumer fireworks do so in order to save money versus a pro display and the lower budget means less fireworks and therefore ideally, less running time to keep it busy.

-With the above advice in mind, an ideal display when doing it yourself would be a couple of large (£100+) barrages or compound cakes (see our Cakes and Barrages section if you’re new to these terms).
+With the above advice in mind, an ideal display when doing it yourself would be a couple of large (£100+) barrages or compound cakes (see the Cakes and Barrages section if you’re new to these terms).
 Use retailer video clips to get an idea of the running time and effects of individual items.

 If you need to pad out the duration a little and want to include something quieter, a couple of large conic fountains either side of the display area will create a large column of sparks for a minute or so and these make a good starting sequence to get everyone settled down prior to the aerial effects.
 Also worth considering is lancework with the bride and groom’s initials on.